ianozsvald/data_science_delivered/README.md

     - possible solutions include
         - rewriting the storage layers
             - massive effort, lots of line-systems might require updating
-            - if on-line data products need this view of the data (e.g. for live decisionss on live datasets) then this might be the best option
+            - if on-line data products need this view of the data (e.g. for live decisions on live datasets) then this might be the best option
         - building a unified approach to extracting all the data and storing it in a new system in a clean and consistent way (e.g. putting it into a Data Warehouse or a Big Data system)
             - less effort, but more cruft is left in the line-systems
             - data products can be built off of the new system but remember that this clean view of the data is only available in this data store (not in the live line-system data stores)